MarianoChaves/pygent/docs/api-reference.md

 ## Custom models

-The `Agent` relies on a model object with a ``chat`` method.
-The default is ``OpenAIModel`` which calls an OpenAI-compatible API.
-To plug in a different backend, implement the ``Model`` protocol and pass an instance when creating the agent.
-Custom models may return tool calls by populating the ``tool_calls`` attribute of the returned message.
+`Agent` relies on an object implementing the `Model` protocol.
+The default `OpenAIModel` calls an OpenAI‑compatible API, but any backend can be plugged in.
+Custom models may return tool calls by filling the `tool_calls` attribute of the returned message.